 I know that the swampy color may make it hard to convince younger kids to eat.
 But hey, once they try it, they just might like it.
 My daughter loves seeing us use our Nessie ladle* to scoop up the chili, and I just love eating the soup with fresh avocados.

-If you tried it and enjoyed this recipe, feel free to leave your comments in the section below or give the recipe a rating.
+If you tried it and enjoyed this recipe, feel free to leave your comments in the section below or give the recipe a star rating.
+If you’re looking for more cozy recipes like this one, stop by my slow cooker recipes section.